hungcq/knowledge-repo/IT/designing-data-intensive-applications/11-stream-processing.md

     - Example: Twitter post cache of followers: update when post added/follower changed
     - -> Materialized view of post table & follower table
   - Need to consider time dependence of joins: join an event with old or new state?
-  - -> Can use versioning (eg the event specify the version to join)
+  - -> Can use versioning (eg the event specifies the version to join)
-- Fault tolerance: ensure each event processed only once:
+- Fault tolerance: ensure each event is processed only once:
+  - Micro-batching & checkpointing: making output visible after processing the whole batch
-  - Microbatching & checkpointing: can't deal with side effect
+  - -> Can't deal with side effect
   - Atomic commit
-  - Idempotence (e.g., save last mes offset to the DB record).
+  - Idempotence (eg save last mes offset to the DB record).
 Requirements:
     - Message ordering
     - Deterministic operation
     - No concurrent node updating the same value
-    - Fencing to avoid declared dead but actually alive situation
+    - Fencing to avoid "declared dead but actually alive" situation
 - Rebuild state after failure:
   - Replicate to external node
   - Save to local disk